iosue-iulianus/Steam-Deck-RA-Core-Updater/README.md

 1. Switch to **Desktop Mode**
 2. **Right-click** the AppImage → **Add to Steam**
 3. In Steam, go to your **Library** → **Non-Steam** games
-4. Find "RetroArch Core Updater" and launch it
+4. Find "RetroArch Core Updater"
+5. **Edit controller settings for the "game" and use the "Keyboard (WASD) and Mouse" Template!**
+6. Launch Application

-*The application works perfectly in both desktop mode and Steam Deck game mode.*
+*The application works in both desktop mode and Steam Deck game mode.*
+#### Custom Steam Grid and Logo assets have been included in the repo under the ./assets folder if you would like to use them for Game Mode

 ## Usage